codenet/public-notes/paper-1989-vector-clock.md

 conversation with the reader.
 Such as this paragraph:

 > However, these statements are rather vague and give rise to a few questions:
-What exactly is virtual time, and what should b e considered to be a "best possible approximation" of global (i.e., real) time?
+What exactly is virtual time, and what should be considered to be a "best possible approximation" of global (i.e., real) time?
 And given an algorithm which was written assuming the existence of real time, is it still correct when virtual time is used?
 What is the essential structure of real time?
 These